anhvlt-2k6/FPTExamClients/README.md

 > Warning:
 >
 > + This is an under-development build.
 DO NOT USE IT in real tests.
 YOU KNOW WHAT WILL HAPPEN THEN!
-> + You use, your responsibility.
-I just wanted to let you know that I won't be responsible for any damages you have made.
+> + Your use is your responsibility.
+I just wanted to let you know that I won't be responsible for any damages you have caused.

 # EOSClient